AsheraCordova/Core/README.md

 * style - Changes the style property when validation fails.
 Uses style and errorStyle on the widget.

 The validation is trigerred in javascript by invoking method **validateForm**.

+The following table lists the custom attribute on View to support validation:

+Name                	| Description
+-------------       	| -------------
+customErrorMessageKeys  | Comma separated value of the validation for which custom message will be specified. customErrorMessageValues| Comma separated custom messages for the message keys specified.
+This has to be used with customErrorMessageKeys attribute.
+For e.g. customErrorMessageKeys="required,min" customErrorMessageValues="Test, Test1" formGroupId		| When a form is validated using validateForm method in javascript, groupId is passed as one of the parameters.
+This id is used to group widgets to form a form.
+This is a comma separated string.
+Hence a widget can belong to multiple forms. validateForm		| Method used to validate a group of widgets. validationErrorDisplayType | See above section. validation		| Validation on the configured on widget using (v_*) attributed or using the validation attribute.
+This is comma separated string. e.g. validation="required,date(dd/mm/YYYY)"

+The following table lists the validators available:
+Name                	| Description
+-------------       	| -------------
+alphabet  		| Text matching regex [a-zA-Z]* alphanumeric  		| Text matching regex [0-9a-zA-Z]* date  			| Text matching format passed in as argument.
+See https://docs.oracle.com/javase/8/docs/api/java/text/SimpleDateFormat.html.
+E.g. date(dd/mm/yyyy). inrange  		| Validates whether the text is with the range passed in as arguments. e.g. inrange(0,10) email  			| Validates whether the text is a valid email. mobilenumber  		| Validates whether the text is a valid 10 digit mobile number. number  		| Text matching regex [0-9]* pin  			| Text matching regex \d{6}
+length  		| Validates whether the text is within the length passed in as argument. e.g. length(10) required  		| Validates whether the text is not empty. time			| Validates whether time in 24 hours format pattern			| Validates whether text is as per the regex passed in as argument e.g. pattern(a-z) minlength		| Validates whether the text is having minimum length passed in as argumnet. e.g. minlength(10) maxlength		| Validates whether the text is having maximum length passed in as argumnet. e.g. maxlength(10) minvalue		| Validates whether the text is having minimum value passed in as argumnet. e.g. minvalue(10) maxvalue		| Validates whether the text is having maximum value passed in as argumnet. e.g. maxvalue(10) url			| Validates whether the text is a valid url. strongpassword		| Password should be atleast 8 characters with uppercase letter, numbers and having atleast on special character as specified **(.*[,~,!,@,#,$,%,^,&,*,(,),-,_,=,+,[,{,],},|,;,:,<,>,/,?].*$)**

 ## Unidirectional Databinding framework